Mohammad4844/rl-model-for-hack-and-slash-game/README.md

 ## Code

+- [Here](https://drive.google.com/file/d/1VAcqku52l6gcGUWU2Xc7STchCXoqdkuX/view?usp=sharing) is a screen recording of an inference run of the Vector+CNN model in Unity that showcases the Episode Reward at the end.
 - The [Scripts/](Scripts/) folder contains all scripts used in the game.
 Most relevant:
   - [PlayerCharacterAgent.cs](Scripts/PlayerCharacterAgent.cs): All code for the agent (observations, actions, heaursitics).
   - [HealthDamageController.cs](Scripts/HealthDamageController.cs): Rewards for the agent (enemies dying, player dying, taking damage).